 Head Coach, Cross Country/Track & Field

-Jeff Stiles has been the Washington University in St. Louis men's and women's head cross country coach for the past 11 seasons and is entering his fifth as the head coach of the Bears' men's and women's track & field programs.
+Jeff Stiles begins his 13th season as the head coach of the Washington University in St. Louis men's and women's cross country programs, and enters his sixth as the head coach of the Bears' men's and women's track & field programs.

 Stiles led the cross country and track & field teams to one of the most successful seasons in school history in 2011-12, highlighted by the women's cross country team winning its first national championship in school history.
 The Bears had all five of their point-scorers finish in the top-40, including four who raced to All-America honors.
 After leading his team to the title, Stiles was selected as the NCAA Division III Women's Cross Country National Coach of the Year by the U.S. Track & Field and Cross Country Coaches Association (USTFCCCA).
 Washington University was also recognized as the USTFCCCA Women's Division III Cross Country Scholar Team of the Year.